javalabrep/springcloud-service-discovery/README.md

 # springcloud-service-discovery

-Demo examples whih demonstrate how to implemnt service dicovery using Spring Cloud and Apache Zookeeper
+Demo example whih demonstrate how to implemnt service dicovery using Spring Cloud and Apache Zookeeper